Quickstart

 Dagger can infer the GitHub repository from your local checkout:

-dagger ws remote
+dagger workspace remote

 Enable automatic checks for that repository: